-Diplomatica welcomes your articles with Your stories and/or your views/ analysis on the Women Empowerment and Leadership in general.
+Diplomatica welcomes your stories and/or your views/ analysis on the Women Empowerment and Leadership in general.
 What can each of us do to ensure that we have a global society where every human has equal opportunities, rights, possibilities to be a leader and to leave a profound impact on this Earth?
 What can be done to bring more women to the decision making tables?
 What can we do to disrupt the ill stereotypes that certain jobs, positions, behavioral manners are more acceptable for men rather than for everybody?
 Why do we continue having so few females as Head of States, why is there still a grand female/male representation gap in our Parliaments?
 Think how we can inspire and encourage women to believe in themselves that everything is possible.
 Bring attention to what You think!
 Be positive, use your imagination and give suggestions how we can create new habits in treating and accepting all humans in this world equally and honourably.
 (It takes only 21 day to form a new habit).

 If you are interested in writing for us, please send your piece to